 Outreach: This project may include children's programs, food ministry, or health education programs depending on the number of skilled and interested volunteers who register.

-All outreach activities are subject to change based on needs and desires of the local community, project leadership, and COVID-19 restrictions.
-All volunteers taking part in outreach will need to wear a mask at all times when interacting with the community.
+\All outreach activities are subject to change based on needs and desires of the local community and project leadership.